 What Is Sea Ice and Why Is It Important?

-Unlike icebergs or glaciers, which all originate on land, sea ice forms and melts in the ocean.
-Located in both the Arctic and Antarctic, sea ice covers about 15 percent of the world’s oceans during at least some part of the year.
+Unlike icebergs or glaciers, which originate on land, sea ice forms and melts in the ocean.
+Located in both the Arctic and the Antarctic, sea ice covers about 15 percent of the world’s oceans during at least some part of the year.